pktgen/fgen/docs/guides/prog_guide/pktmbuf_lib.rst

     *  Append data after data

-    *  Remove data at the beginning of the buffer (pktmbuf_adj())
+    *  Remove data at the beginning of the buffer (fgenbuf_adj())

     *  Remove data at the end of the buffer (fgenbuf_trim()) Refer to the *FGEN API Reference* for details.

 Meta Information
 ----------------

-Some information is stored in the pktmbuf header i.e. data offset, packet length, lport number, offload data and other information about the packet.
-More optional metadata is stored after the header in a metadata structure, which part of the headroom of the pktmbuf.
+Some information is stored in the fgenbuf header i.e. data offset, packet length, lport number, offload data and other information about the packet.
+More optional metadata is stored after the header in a metadata structure, which part of the headroom of the fgenbuf.
 The metadata information is currently used by the FGENT stack to hold more information about the packet.

 At this time FGEN does not support chaining of fgenbuf_t structures.